LEARN HARDWARE FIRMWARE AND SOFTWARE DESIGN - BRIEF DESCRIPTION

 "the engine" behind each program is in data control at bit level, and

-it works exactly the same, although both compilers are so different.
+it works exactly the same, although the two compilers are so different.

 In Software Design are presented 7 complete software programs (SDx), fairly